TsaiMingChan/cmos/README.md

 ```bash
 gcc main.c
 ```
 * Double click the a.exe.
-Type the width and press enter, and the parameters are in your clipboard
+Type the width in um and press enter, and the parameters are in your clipboard